hashicorp/terraform-website/content/source/docs/extend/writing-custom-providers.html.md

 # Writing Custom Providers

-In Terraform, a "provider" is the logical abstraction of an upstream API.
+In Terraform, a Provider is the logical abstraction of an upstream API.
 This guide details how to build a custom provider for Terraform.

+~> NOTE: This guide details steps to author code and compile a working Provider.
+It omits many implementation details in order to get developers going with coding an example Provider and executing it with Terraform.
+Please refer to the rest of the [Extending Terraform](/docs/extend/index.html) for a more complete reference on authoring Providers and Resources.

 ## Why?